-Method 1: Moving Data from Google Analytics to Amazon Redshift Using Hevo
+- Method 1: Using Hand Coding to Connect Google Analytics to Redshift

-Method 2: Moving Data from Google Analytics to Redshift using Custom Scripts
+- Method 2: Using Hevo Data to Connect Google Analytics to Redshift

 Manual Migration Steps

-Google Analytics provides an API, the Google Core Reporting API, that allows engineers to pull data.
-As such, most of the data that is returnedis combined into a consolidated JSON format, which is incompatible with Redshift.
+- Step 1: Google Analytics provides an API, the Google Core Reporting API, that allows engineers to pull data.
+As such, most of the data that is returned is combined into a consolidated JSON format, which is incompatible with Redshift.

 Manual coding for data replication between diverse technologies, while not impossible, does come with its fair share of challenges.
 Immediate consideration is one of time and cost.
 While the value of the information to be gleaned from the data is definitely worth the cost of implementation, it is still a considerable cost.